 • "President" and "Chair of the Board of Trustees" are always capitalized.

 • "Professor should always be spelled out.
 "Prof" is never used.

-For consistency and legibility, we recommend academic and department titles follow a name whenever possible, e.g., "Mike Bruckner, vice president of external affairs and community relations, gave a speech."
+For consistency and legibility, we recommend academic and department titles follow a name whenever possible, e.g., "Brian Speer, vice president of communications, gave a speech."

 website URLs/links Users should always check a URL in a browser before including a link in digital or print publications.
 Whenever possible, users are encouraged to omit the preceding "http://" and "www" from a URL.
 These omissions increase legibility and conserve space.